Easy DIY Suncatchers Kids Can Make from Recycled Items

 Skills Required: None.
-Kids around 3 – 4 years and older can make this project, as they’ll need to use scissors.
-The
+Littles around preschool age and older can make this project, as they’ll need to use scissors.
+Or an adult can trim the edges.

 diy suncatcher

-It all started when I started collecting yogurt lids.
-I went through a serious phase and was buying the large containers – the 32 ouncers (Chobani, specifically).
+It all started when I started collecting plastic yogurt lids.
+I went through a serious phase of buying the large containers – the 32 ouncers (Chobani, specifically).

 Are you looking for a fun, colorful, and eco-friendly craft to keep the kids entertained?
 These DIY suncatchers – made with recycled plastic lids and tissue paper – are the perfect project!